vtshen/STAT4705/Quiz.md

 (4 choose 2, if you answered more than 2 questions, you will be given the full credit as long as there are 2 questions answered corretly.)

 - Q1
-  - What is the mean and variance of the continuous uniform distribution shown in the slide?
+  - Derive the mean and variance of the continuous uniform distribution shown in the slide?
 - Q2
   - What is the density function of the 1-dim normal distribution N($\mu$, $\sigma^2$)?
 What is the support of x?
 - Q3